There’s a “word on the street” about all of us. It’s what people say behind our backs when we aren’t in the room.

 Were you gracious in accepting the award?

-Do you accept responsibility for your actions?
+Do you accept responsibility for your actions and apologize if necessary?

 Values matter, so operate with integrity at all times.
 Do what’s right.
 Period.
 That way, you’ll never have to look over your shoulder to see who’s watching.